 Will WeTHRIVE!
 Neighborhood Navigators be selected for other Hamilton County communities in the future?

 HCPH is committed to piloting a partnership with WeTHRIVE!
-Neighborhood Navigators in the communities of Newtown and Cheviot in 2019.
+Neighborhood Navigators in the communities of Deer Park and Golf Manor in 2020.
 In the event that additional funding and resources become available, HCPH may consider adding additional WeTHRIVE!
 Neighborhood Navigators.